 Skip to main content

-2026 Tokyo Cherry Blossom and Where to Live Nearby
+Cherry Blossom in Tokyo: Best Viewing Spots and Where to Live Nearby

 Every spring, Tokyo transforms into one of the world’s most spectacular natural displays.
-Cherry blossom trees, sakura in Japanese, burst into bloom across parks, riverbanks, and residential streets.
-This event drawing millions of visitors and creating an atmosphere unlike anything else in the city.
+Cherry blossom trees, sakura in Japanese, burst into bloom across parks, riverbanks, and residential streets, drawing millions of visitors and creating an atmosphere unlike anything else in the city.

-For those who live in Tokyo year-round, the sakura season is not just a tourist event.
-It is one of the genuine pleasures of city life.
-The neighborhoods closest to Tokyo’s most celebrated cherry blossom spots also tend to be among the most desirable places to live, with green spaces, good transport links, and a calm, residential atmosphere that complements the energy of central Tokyo.
+For those who live in Tokyo year-round, the sakura season is one of the genuine pleasures of city life.
+The neighborhoods closest to Tokyo’s most celebrated cherry blossom spots also tend to be among the most desirable places to live, with green spaces, good transport links, and a calm residential atmosphere that complements the energy of central Tokyo.

 2026 Tokyo Sakura Season at a Glance